Article originally published December 2018.

 In her own words …*

-My parents didn’t get it all right.
+My parents (photo left, Laura with her parents) didn’t get it all right.
 They didn’t have some perfect formula.
 They did a lot of good things, but the one crucial thing was that my mom never gave in to calling me Jake.
 It was like a tether to reality.
 I tried so hard to erase the existence of Laura.
 I really wanted to forget I was born a girl.
 But that would always remind me.

 I just want to encourage people to speak the truth in love even though it may be met with a lot of resistance.
 If you had spoken the truth in love to me back then, I probably would have bit your head off verbally.
 But truth is so powerful even when it makes somebody angry.